ncbi/CF-random_software/README.md

 ### For executing the alternative confroamtion mode. <br>
+For this mode, ribose binding protein (RBP) would be predicted with two reference structures (i.e., 1ba2.pdb and 2dri.pdb) and a MSA file.
 ```
 python main.py --fname folder_containing_MSA/ --pdb1 fold1.pdb --pdb2 fold2.pdb --option AC
 ```
 <br>
+* Used input files: <br>
+PDB1: 1ba2.pdb <br>
+PDB2: 2dri.pdb <br>
+MSA: 1ba2-search/0.a3m (MSA file should be in a folder) <br>

+* Generated output files:

 ### For running the CF-random with blind mode covering both fold-switching and alternative conformation. <br>
 ```